 Income Statement: A report that summarizes the organization's activity (revenues and expenses) during a specific period of time.
-This Statement is also referred to as the Statement of Activities, Statement of Changes in Net Assets, or Profit and Loss (P&L).
+Also referred to as the Statement of Activities, Statement of Changes in Net Assets or Profit and Loss (P&L).

 In-kind Contribution: A contribution made of goods or services rather than cash.